microsoft/json-schemas/README.md

-# Microsoft scheman publishing repositories
+# Microsoft JSON schema publishing repository

 This repository contains schemas which are published at  https://developer.microsoft.com/json-schemas/.
 Maintenance and publishing is performed by Microsoft employees from different organizations.